 Students funded by this program must agree to the following:

-- Submit an honors thesis based upon the funded project.
+- Submit an honors thesis based upon the funded project in senior year.

 Fellows are selected based on the following criteria: